Trump trial in New York kicks off today in a historic first for a former president

 "This is really an attack on a political opponent.
 That's all it is," Trump said.
 "So I'm very honored to be here."

+Trump is charged with 34 state counts of falsifying business records related to a "hush money" payment his attorney made to adult film star Stormy Daniels before the 2016 election.
+He has pleaded not guilty to all charges, claiming the prosecution is part of a plot by Democrats aimed at preventing him from retaking the White House.
 The case is the first of four criminal prosecutions against Trump to make it to trial.
-He is charged with 34 state counts of falsifying business records related to a "hush money" payment his attorney made to an adult film star before the 2016 election.
-He has pleaded not guilty to all charges, claiming the prosecution is part of a plot by Democrats aimed at preventing him from retaking the White House.

 The first day of the Trump trial